 Most of our cabins do not come with spices or cooking oils.
-Big Bear Lake has two grocery stores: Vons and Stater Brothers; both located in plazas just a short drive from the Destination Big Bear rental office.
-Both of these stores should meet your Thanksgiving shopping needs, but be prepared for large crowds as Thanksgiving is traditionally one of the most popular weekends at the lake.
+Big Bear Lake has two main grocery stores: Vons and Stater Brothers; both located in plazas just a short drive from the Destination Big Bear rental office in the village, last minute provisions can also be found at the Bear Cupboards Market across from the office on Village Drive.
+These stores should meet your Thanksgiving shopping needs, but be prepared for large crowds as Thanksgiving is traditionally one of the most popular weekends at the lake.
+If you need any other household specialty items, DIY is located in the same shopping center and generally has what you may need.
 We always want to encourage you to support our local stores, but if there is anything specific that you need for your meal or just out of sheer convenience, you may want to do some of your shopping prior to coming up the mountain.

 Leftovers are one of the joys of Thanksgiving!
 Make sure to bring plastic wrap, aluminum foil, and storage contains to keep your leftovers fresh.

 Keep in mind that Big Bear is at a high altitude and that may affecting cooking times.
 Plan for this and adjust your cooking schedule accordingly.
 Also beware of over-stuffing the fridge in your rental home, as it may not cool as efficiently.

 You’ve created a beautiful dinner, but don’t forget about the presentation.
 You may want to bring special table linens, napkin ring holders, and other table setting or decorative touches.
 Perhaps you own turkey-shaped salt and pepper shakers or harvest themed trivets?
 Our cabins come with enough flatware, cups, and place settings for as many occupants as are coded for the property, but if you have something special for the holiday, don’t forget to pack it!